This covenant is sometimes known as the "Devon rule" or "Devon covenant."

 Which houses does this apply to?

-- Houses which were bought from the council, in other words under the 'Right to Buy' scheme before 22 March 1999.
+- Houses which were bought from the Council (under the 'Right to Buy' scheme) before 22 March 1999.

 - Properties sold by the Council prior to 1985 will not have a Section 157 restrictive covenant.
 Please check with your solicitor.

 Information for Estate Agents